cognokratos/sophos-agent/docs/prd/epic-1-one-command-setup.md

 # Epic 1: One-Command Local Setup & First Agent Chat

 **Epic Goal**
-Enable newcomers to clone/pull, run a single command, open the app, and complete a first conversation with the agent—seeing reasoning traces and markdown persistence—all powered by local LLMs (Ollama + Mistral).
+Enable newcomers to clone/pull, run a single command, open the app, and complete a first conversation with the agent—seeing reasoning traces and markdown persistence—all powered by local LLMs (Ollama + Qwen3).
 This validates the core architecture end-to-end and fulfills the PRD’s “AI Systems Classroom in a Box” promise.

 ---